Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

 \subsection{Quantum preparation games as sequential models}

-Sequential models capture the structure of various types of time-ordered processes, including the three introduced in Section~\ref{sec:examples_intro}.
+Sequential models capture the structure of various types of time-ordered processes, including the three introduced in Sec.~\ref{sec:examples_intro}.
 Here, we argue that sequential models are actually rather general: optimizations over adversarial strategies in quantum preparation games can be modeled as sequential problems, too.
-In fact, their resolution by means of value functions allows one to re-derive previous results on the topic~\cite{prep_games}.
+In fact, their resolution by means of value functions allows one to rederive previous results on the topic~\cite{prep_games}.

 Let ${\cal S}$ be a set of quantum states and consider a preparation game where the player is allowed to prepare, at each round $k$, any state $\rho(t_k)\in {\cal S}$ depending on the current game configuration $t_k$.
 This preparation game can be interpreted as sequential model with $\Lambda=\emptyset$, $s_k=p_k(t_k)$, $h_k=(\rho^k(t):t\in T_k)$ and equation of motion